ignite/cli/docs/docs/guide/03-hello/01-scaffolding.md

 # In-depth "Hello, World!" tutorial

-In this tutorial you will implement "Hello, World!" functionality from scratch.The functionality of the application you will be building will be identical to what the one you created in the "Express tutorial" section, but here you will be doing it manually in order to gain a deeper understanding of the process.
+In this tutorial you will implement "Hello, World!" functionality from scratch.
+The functionality of the application you will be building will be identical to what the one you created in the "Express tutorial" section, but here you will be doing it manually in order to gain a deeper understanding of the process.